Doi Mae Salong: Opium, Tea and Tribal Life

 Your guide and driver will meet you at your hotel in Chiang Rai for your Doi Mae Salong Tour.
+This is a private tour so we are very flexible.
 Today we will explore an area northwest of Chiang Rai.
 It is one of the most spectacular landscapes of Northern Thailand, known for its hilltribe villages, tea plantations, and cherry blossoms.
 Along a winding road with magnificent views we gradually climb to a mountain called Doi Mae Salong.
 On the ridge of this mountain there is an interesting community, called Santikhiri (‘hill of peace’ in Thai).

 A Chinese community